justintadlock/get-the-image/readme.txt

 *Get the Image* is a plugin that grabs images for you.
 It was designed to make the process of things such as adding thumbnails, feature images, and/or other images to your blog much easier, but it's so much more than that.
 It is an image-based representation of your WordPress posts.

 This is a highly intuitive script that can grab an image by custom field input, WP's post image feature, post attachment, or extracting it from the post's content.

+Support for this plugin is handled on the Theme Hybrid <a href="http://themehybrid.com/support">support forums</a>.

 == Installation ==